Abdelrahman-Medhat/BlogsScraper/README.md

 **In this function you need to define post content .**

-we replace any `amp-img` with `img` in post content because website we scrape from it , replace img tag with amp-img and if we use it with amp-img the image will not load on your website we need to change it to img tag to browser can load it .
+we replace any `amp-img` with `img` in post content because blog we scrape from it , replace img tag with amp-img and if we use it with amp-img the image will not load on your blog we need to change it to img tag to browser can load it .

 ```php